orlov0562/CodeHightlightJs/README.md

 This class allows:
 - write not escaped html code between start() and end() methods
 - not thinking about /t and /s characters
-- not thinking offset before code block
+- not thinking about offset before code block

 ## Usage examples